na-na-hi/renget/archive/8r6bv.md

 **Chakrams**
 	*Gilded Librae* / AE Imaginon
 		Filler craftable chakram, works as a cope weapon on Aponia - not much to choose from, due to being a new weapon type.
+Garbo for Susannah due to being explicitly elemental damage.
+&nbsp;
+&nbsp;
+**Javelins**
+	*Mirage Spearhead* / AE Imaginon
+		Filler weapon for Hare, damage wise similar to her base weapon, but gets dumpstered by her PRI.
 &nbsp;
 #####Basic Stigmata
 !!!info